Malayan flat-shelled turtle

-The Malayan flat-shelled turtle (Notochelys platynota) is a species of turtle found in Southeast Asia.
+The Malayan flat-shelled turtle (Notochelys platynota) is a species of turtle found in Southeast Asia.It is the only member of the monotypic genus Notochelys.

 Distribution

-Myanmar, Thailand, Cambodia, West Malaysia, Indonesia (Sumatra, Java, Borneo, Bangka), Vietnam, Singapore.
+It is found in the mainland Southeast Asia (Thailand, Vietnam, Peninsular Malaysia, Myanmar, Cambodia, Singapore) and in parts of the Malay Archipelago (Sumatra, Java, Borneo).

 Type locality: "in India Orientali", later restricted to "Sumatra; Singapore" by Gray (1863:177).

+Habitat

+This species can be found in lowland forests and wetlands, including streams and small creeks.